• -50%

 Chateau de Ferrand

-Their vision was validated in 2012, when Château de Ferrand earned its status as a Saint-Émilion Grand Cru Classé.
-Today, the estate spans 42 hectares, with 32 under vine planted with Merlot (70%), Cabernet Franc (29%), and Cabernet Sauvignon (1%)—each parcel cultivated with meticulous care and forward-thinking strategy.
+In 2012, thanks to this forward-looking vision, Château de Ferrand was awarded the title of Saint-Émilion Grand cru Classé.
+The property now extends over 42 hectares, 32 of which are planted with Merlot (70%), Cabernet Franc (29%), and Cabernet Sauvignon (1%), cultivated with artisanal care and innovative spirit.

 Address: